JoaoAlvaroFerreira/TicketApp/README.md

 * Python with Flask for Back-End.
 * MongoDB as the database, implemented with PyMongo.

+Project developed as a prototype in around 4h

 ## Features Implemented

 * Customers can access a ticket form and submit in it.
 Part of this form is customer identification via valid email address, name and affiliation.